NoUser123098/useful-javascript-functions/README.md

-# useful-javascript-functions
+#Useful JavaScript Functions
-These are some useful JS functions that I have learned how to code.
-Feel free to use these!
+Some useful functions for JS.
+Feel free to copy!